JimDesu/basis-lang/spec.md

     .variant Shape : Circle, Rectangle, Polygon

 The Record&ndash;Object&ndash;Union&ndash;Variant parallel is exact at the buffer-backed/non-buffer axis (&sect;5.4 / &sect;5.6 / &sect;5.11): records and unions are buffer-backed; objects and variants are non-buffer.
-The variant-side surface answers the discriminated-overlay question that the union-side (&sect;5.6) answers with a user-tracked discriminator: a variant carries both a tag identifying the active candidate and a class-dictionary component participating in class-system dispatch &mdash; the dictionary's specific role and population are class-system territory and are detailed in &sect;9.
+The variant-side surface answers the discriminated-overlay question that the union-side (&sect;5.6) answers with a user-tracked discriminator: a variant carries both a tag identifying the active candidate and a concept-dictionary component participating in concept-system dispatch &mdash; the dictionary's specific role and population are concept-system territory and are detailed in &sect;9.

 A variant value's runtime representation is a **3-word slot** &mdash; a triple of:

 - **Tag identifier.** A small-integer identifier for the active candidate, slot-sized (32 bits comfortable, with spare bits available for occupancy or other small flags).
 The tag identifies which candidate the variant is currently storing or, distinctly, the absent state (&sect;5.13).
 - **Candidate pointer.** Pointer-sized; references the candidate value's storage.
 The storage is laid out per the candidate's type &mdash; a record candidate carries that record's bytes; an object candidate carries that object's identity-bearing storage; a pointer candidate carries a pointer-shaped value at the indirection's other end.
-- **Class dictionary.** Pointer-sized; carries class-dispatch information for the variant value.
-The dictionary's role and population conditions are class-system territory; see &sect;9 for the class-system mechanics that interact with the variant slot's dictionary component.
+- **Concept dictionary.** Pointer-sized; carries concept-dispatch information for the variant value.
+The dictionary's role and population conditions are concept-system territory; see &sect;9 for the concept-system mechanics that interact with the variant slot's dictionary component.
-The same 3-word slot pattern appears in three places in the language: failure values (&sect;4.1), variant slots (here), and Case-B class-typed parameter slots (&sect;9.7&ndash;&sect;9.9).
-The pattern is uniform across these uses; the dictionary component is what makes class dispatch on a slot's currently-active value coherent without the consumer knowing the concrete candidate type.
+The same 3-word slot pattern appears in three places in the language: failure values (&sect;4.1), variant slots (here), and Case-B concept-typed parameter slots (&sect;9.7&ndash;&sect;9.9).
+The pattern is uniform across these uses; the dictionary component is what makes concept dispatch on a slot's currently-active value coherent without the consumer knowing the concrete candidate type.

 Variants are reference-semantics: variant values are normally manipulated through pointers to the variant's storage, parallel to objects.
 A variant value is non-buffer and may not appear in a buffer-backed position; it may appear in a top-level slot, in an object field, in a variant candidate (forming nested variants), or in any position the containment rule of &sect;5.1 admits non-buffer types.